CJBR-97/CJBR-97.github.io/docs/atomicblender.md

 <iframe width="640" height="300" src="https://www.youtube.com/embed/OyoRgz9HqsY?si=ftPAukp1Z3gJtWgU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-I also added a **'Plane'** mesh object placed underneath as a background (like a sheet of paper) and assigned it a new white **'Material'** in the 'Material Properties' panel for contrast.
-Lastly, the material was given the **'Surface' --> 'Background'** property to get rid of any shadows that might land on it from the atoms themselves.
+I also added a <b>'Plane'</b> mesh object placed underneath as a background (like a sheet of paper) and assigned it a new white <b>'Material'</b> in the 'Material Properties' panel for contrast.
+Lastly, the material was given the <b>'Surface' --> 'Background'</b> property to get rid of any shadows that might land on it from the atoms themselves.

 Remember, a picture is worth a thousand words.
 </p>